 Drop Box (find our office) or

 Original certified copy of the court order showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file)

-If you are changing the name of your child based on a court order of name change for a parent, please fill out the signed statement to change child's birth record (fillable PDF) instead of the form listed above.
+If you are changing the name of a parent listed on the birth record based on a court order of name change, please fill out the

 If the birth record is for a child under the age of 18, then a parent named on the birth record, the legal guardian, or the parent who has sole legal custody of the child may sign the request to change the birth certificate.